Sloff11550/Anti-cheat-Guide---Readme/README.md

 **Game fair.
 But play safe.**

 > Your FPS isn’t worth giving up your kernel.
+Play hard.
+Play to win.
+Just don’t cheat.
+And above all, have fun.